 Capabilities Statement: Travel will involve extensive walking, mostly on city streets, and the use of some public transportation (buses and streetcars).
 Students will need to carry their own luggage.

 GEOG 347 – Environmental Alteration

 Drs.
-Nathan Amador and John Krygier, Dept. of Geology-Geography
+Nathan Rowley and John Krygier, Dept. of Geology-Geography

 Travel Component: Costa Rica in January (11 days)

 Global environmental change is among the most important of issues of this century and a core component of this course.
 The primary objective of Environmental Alteration is to explore the relationship between the human and environmental systems at local to global scales.
 In this course, we will learn how to collect environmental data in Delaware, Ohio (Fall 2015) and coastal Costa Rica (January 2016) and understand how these data relate to regional and global climate and environmental change.
 We will be collaborating with an OWU alumna, Amy Work ’04, and her community geography organization, Geoporter, in Bahia Ballena-Uvita.
 This group works with local citizens in a developing ecotourism region.
 Types of data that will be collected and analyzed include weather station readings, drone aerial imagery, ecological assessment of soil moisture and temperature, and stream flow and water quality.
 We will also participate in whale monitoring.
 During the trip, we will visit Arenal National Park, Marino Ballena National Park, and Bahia Ballena-Uvita (a small coastal town), and partake in activities such as eco-surfing and visiting whale conservation and mangrove conservation sites.